anthonykeenan/corda-postgres-example/README.md

+# Postgres

+This CorDapp is an extension of the Corda Kotlin Car Insurance sample app, available [here](https://github.com/corda/samples-kotlin/tree/master/Features/queryableState-carinsurance).

+Additionally, it demonstrates how to create a driver test using docker to run tests using a Postgres database.
+This can be useful to check that your database migrations will work on Postgres as sometimes there are discrepancies between how migrations run on H2 and Postgres.

+It also demonstrates how to use deploynodes to create a local network with postgres as a backing database.

-# Car Insurance -- QueryableState
+## Car Insurance -- QueryableState

-This CorDapp demonstrates [QueryableState](https://docs.corda.net/docs/corda-os/api-persistence.html) works in Corda.
+This CorDapp demonstrates how [QueryableState](https://docs.corda.net/docs/corda-os/api-persistence.html) works in Corda.
 Corda allows developers to have the ability to expose some or all parts of their states to a custom database table using an ORM tools.
 To support this feature the state must implement `QueryableState`.